The following may also be required:

 You will need:

-We strongly advice all those planning to attend Capital School of English to obtain Travel Insurance before coming to the U.K.
+We strongly advise all those planning to attend Capital School of English to obtain Travel Insurance before coming to the U.K.

 Travel Insurance is designed to make sure you never need to worry about any unexpected medical or legal expenses when travelling.
 Ideally you will never use it.
 Strange, but true.